IntelLabs/flrc-benchmarks/README.md

 For more details on the benchmarks themselves please refer to the paper.

-To compile with HRC, please see the section in [Building and Using GHC with HRC](https://github.com/IntelLabs/flrc/doc/building-ghc.md) for more information.
+To compile with HRC, please see the section in [Building and Using GHC with HRC][building-ghc] for more information.

 ## Related Publication